gil0mendes/Initium/docs/initium-protocol.md

 ----------------

 Some filesystems, such as ext2/3/4, have their own UUID.
-For these, the UUID field of the `LAOS_TAG_BOOTDEV` tag contains a string representation of the filesystem's UUID.
+For these, the UUID field of the `INITIUM_TAG_BOOTDEV` tag contains a string representation of the filesystem's UUID.
 There are others that do not, however for some it is possible to give a reasonably unique identifier based on other information.
 This section describes what a boot loader should give as a UUID for certain